 You’re going to work in a real environment from the very first day

-You’re going to ask a lot of stuff, and the mentor is going to answer.
-But before everything else, you will be taught to search for the answers on your own.
-You will also find out how to work with docs, how to google properly, how to put the right questions to get the right answers.
-Those are the skills with which you’ll manage to get anything done single-handedly.
+You’re going to ask a lot of stuff, and your mentor will answer, but first you will learn how to find the answers on your own.
+You will also find out how to read documentation, how to google properly, and how to ask the right questions to get the right answers.
+These are the skills you’ll need to continue working on your own.

 The mentors don’t only check if your task is done properly.
-They are interested in your success no less than you, so they’re going to motivate you with carrot and stick and make you work by all means, as if you were working together on a shared project.
+They are as interested in your success as your are, so they’re going to motivate you with the carrot and the stick.
+They will work with you as if you were working together on a shared project.
 If you lack self-motivation, the mentor will find a stick big enough for you :)

-Knowing how to code and understand it is just a fraction of a programmer’s work.
-That’s why your mentor will teach you whatever it takes to become a real up-and-comer: how to look for a job, how to communicate with a client, how to plan your time and organize your working place.
+Knowing how to write and understand code is just a fraction of a programmer’s job.
+That’s why your mentor will teach you what it takes to have a successful career: how to look for a job, communicate with a client, plan your time, and organize your workplace.

-The mentors’ top priority is to teach you how to do without them.
-When you’re able to plan your own growth, find desired answers, read documentation and solve problems quickly without outside help, we might say that your studies are done.
+The mentors’ top priority is to teach you how to do everything without them.
+When you’re able to plan your own growth, find desired answers, read documentation, and solve problems quickly without outside help, your studies are done.